facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 # Example 1.
 ## Anran Unit.
 The passwords for this particular unit was stored in a “Dahua” hash format.
 At this time I only know of support for this hash within John the Ripper for cracking this hash format.
 It is similar to MD5 and therefore you should be able to achieve a high hash rate with basic hardware.
 For example utilising the rockyou wordlist on an basic i5 office machine with no GPU John was able to crack the admin and user passwords in 0 seconds.
 Brute forcing is also highly feasable as the keyspace is often reduced to alphanumeric characters only and the hash rate is extremely high.
+Many passwords are recovered in seconds with this method.

 Extract the file with binwalk
 We will utilise `-f` to generate a log file and `-e` to extract the files.